-- Using it as an indicator of penalties from from bad back linking strategies.
+- Its use as an indicator of penalties from bad back-linking strategies.

-First off, PageRank plays a role in determining how often your site is re-indexed.
-If your site has a high PageRank, Google considers it to be more important and worthy of being crawled and analyzed more often than a lower PR site.
-Being crawled more frequently can lead to content being ranked in the search engines more quickly, so for this reason, having a high PageRank is still important.
+Let me elaborate on the first point first.
+PageRank plays a role in determining how often your site is re-indexed.
+If your site has high PageRank, Google considers it to be more important and worthy of being crawled, and it is analyzed more often than a lower PR site.
+Being crawled more frequently can lead to content being ranked in the search engines more quickly.
+So, for this reason, having a high PageRank is still important.

-Also, PageRank has long been used by Google as a warning shot to penalize website owners who are using linking strategy that violate Google’s terms of service.
+Now to the second point.
+PageRank has long been used by Google as a warning shot to penalize website owners who are using linking strategy that violates Google’s Terms of Service.
 Recently, both Forbes.com and JC Penney suffered high profile penalties for using paid inbound links to boost their PageRank unnaturally or for selling them.

-So with regards to our original question about whether or not PageRank matters anymore, the answer is yes… and no. While focusing on improving your PageRank isn’t going to directly correlate with better rankings I wouldn’t recommend abandoning it entirely.
+So, with regards to our original question about whether or not PageRank matters anymore, the answer is yes…and no. While focusing on improving your PageRank isn’t going to correlate with better Google rankings directly, I wouldn’t recommend abandoning it entirely.